Jewish Historical Studies: Transactions of the Jewish Historical Society of England

 Article publication charges (APC)

-UCL Press journals do not charge an Article-Processing Charge (APC).
-Jewish Historical Studies authors of accepted papers will not be required to make an APC payment before publication of their article.
+UCL Press journals do not charge an Article-Processing Charge (APC) for submission or publication in this journal.
+Jewish Historical Studies authors will not be required to make an APC payment for submission or publication of their article.

-Previous volumes of Jewish Historical Studies are available via the Jewish Historical Society of England.
+Previous volumes of Jewish Historical Studies are available via the Jewish Historical Society of England and via JSTOR.
 Please contact the society for further information.

 How to submit